Christilut/node-modern-boilerplate/README.md

 Explanation of the model, mutations, schema:

+Take the User model as an example and work from there.

 Schema.gql User: these are the exposed properties, clients connecting to the graphql endpoint get these back Schema.gql Mutation: these are the properties allowed to be set by graphql
 IUpdateUserArgs: these are properties that are updatable from within the codebase (typescript will complain on unknown props)